Why EcoCertified for the Northeast?

 Curious to see the details?
 The current protocols are always available on the IPM Institute of North America website!

-In partnership with the IPM Institute of North America and scientists from across the country, we continually update the Eco protocol to include the most up to date research.
+In partnership with the IPM Institute of North America and scientists from across the country, we continually evaluate Eco protocols to include the most up-to-date research.
 We rely on experts like the Danforth Lab at Cornell University, and the Xerces Society to stay current with research on both native and commercial bees and pollinators, and to support growing practices that protect and nurture these essential partners in the life cycle of healthy fruit.

-In the 15 years since, Red Tomato has sold over $25 million and 1.2 million cases of Eco-certified fruit – peaches and apples—in addition to millions more sold directly by certified orchards and enjoyed by grocery store, farmers market, farm stand and pick-your-own customers across the Northeast.
+In the 15+ years since, Red Tomato has sold over $25 million and 1.2 million cases of EcoCertified fruit – peaches and apples—in addition to millions more sold directly by certified orchards and enjoyed by grocery stores, farmers markets, farm stands, and pick-your-own customers across the Northeast.